 4. Team Up Joining forces with a hunting partner is also a great way to score on hard-to-call, late-season turkeys.
 Toms will often linger just out of shotgun range.
 To defeat such birds, a silent hunter should sit about 40 to 50 yards in front of the one doing the calling.
 Barham and I have used this tactic over the years with near-perfect success.

 5. Play the Pecking Order A single-note gobbler cluck is a good call to use, since it's sufficient to let nearby turkeys know you're there without getting too vocal.
-In fact, Eye recommends that hunters play to a gobbler's desire to maintain or increase its position in
+In fact, Eye recommends that hunters play to a gobbler's desire to maintain or increase its position in the pecking order.

 "I grew up hunting on national forest land in Missouri, where every day was like hunting late season," Eye says.
 "What most hunters don't realize is that although turkeys may only be interested in mating during a short time each year, they constantly fight and try to reset the pecking order."